 If you give a specific price, record the promised price in the dispatch record's "Price quote" field.
 That price will then be honored throughout the billing process, even if the mileage runs longer than expected.

-If, on the other hand, you give a specific rate, then do not fill in a price quote; just leave it blank.
-AngelTrack uses "lazy price quoting", so the dispatch will eventually be priced once it passes QA and the final mileage and runtime are determined.
+If, on the other hand, you wish to promise a specific rate, then do not fill in a price quote; just leave it blank.
+Instead, open the popup patient editor Expand-Sep-21-2022-08-53-42-81-PM and change the patient's Price Schedule from "retail" to the desired below-retail schedule.
+AngelTrack uses "lazy price quoting", so will eventually price the dispatch after it passes QA and the final mileage and runtime are determined.
 AngelTrack's invoice generator will then apply the patient's promised rate.
 To learn more about how pricing works, read the Pricing guide.

 Some facility contracts specify that resident patients are permitted to book private self-pay calls at the same rate the facility pays for official business.